ducthomai/ImageClassification/README.md

-# ImageClassification using Deep Learning approaches
+# Bacteria Image Classification using Deep Learning approaches
+This project aims to provide the compact CNN model that can reach high performance as well as low resource utilization for limited hardware devices